Board meets to certify US House results in South Carolina

-The Republican running for an open U.S. House seat in South Carolina could be known by the end of the day.
+The Republican nominee for an open U.S. House seat in South Carolina could be known by the end of the day.

 The State Board of Elections is meeting Friday to certify the results from this week's GOP runoff for the 5th Congressional District.